Tony-A-Michailidis/ai-monitoring-agent/README.md

 ---

-**🚀 By the way, all this was done entireley by another AI agent!
+**🚀 By the way, all this was done entirely by another AI agent!
 So, as soon as you pick your jaw from the floor, copy the project files, configure your `.env`, and run `docker-compose up --build`!